Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 male groups in their fight songs.
 On the other hand, only 31.6% of schools in southern conferences mention male groups in their fight songs.
 We would like to see if this result is statistically significant and what the true difference in proportions is.
-First, we will use simulation to conduct a hypothesis test.
-We have to use simulation because we are looking for the *difference* in proportions.
+We have to use simulation-based hypothesis testing because we are looking for the difference in proportions.

 First, we will run a hypothesis test, calculate the p-value, and interpret the results in order to determine whether there is a